Will my private health fund cover blood test costs?

 Give Me Some Good News !

 The good news is that Medicare can help cover the cost of blood tests in many situations.
-Which tests Medicare covers, (more below) and which it does not, can be handy information to have.
+Which tests Medicare covers, (link below) and which it does not, can be handy information to have.
 It may save you some valuable time at the very least.

 Let’s focus on the sole provider here, Medicare.

-Are Pathology Tests Covered by Medicare?
+Which Pathology Tests are Covered by Medicare?

 - The practitioner is registered with Medicare.